AnanyaPrabhu27/AnanyaPrabhu27/README.md

 I'm drawn to problems where data is messy and the solution needs to actually work in the real world.

-- 🎓 Studying Data Engineering & AI at **Satakunta University of Applied Sciences (SAMK)**
+- Studying Data Engineering & AI at **Turku University of Applied Sciences (TUAS)**
-- 🔭 Currently working on **real-time multi-sensor person detection** with radar + MQTT
+- Currently working on **real-time multi-sensor person detection** with radar + MQTT
-- 🌱 Deepening skills in **ML pipelines, deep learning, and scalable data architecture**
+- Deepening skills in **ML pipelines, deep learning, and scalable data architecture**
-- 💬 Happy to talk about **Python, ETL, sensor data, or frontend data viz**
+- Happy to talk about **Python, ETL, sensor data, or frontend data viz**

 ---